stlaz/psachecker/README.md

 Returns the restrictive level for workloads present in the files specified by the `-f` flag (can be set multiple times).

-`./kubectl-psachecker inspect-cluster [--updates-only]`
+`./kubectl-psachecker inspect-cluster [-n namespace] [--updates-only]`

-Returns the restrictive level for all the namespaces in the cluster.
+Returns the restrictive level for [the selected namespace or] all namespaces in the cluster.

 ## The state of this repository